-The powerful Tamil diaspora in the world can attend these days plays in Toronto (Canada), book presentations in Australia and India or vigils and demonstrations in the United States, with the common goal of commemorating the massacres of 1983.
+The powerful Tamil diaspora in the world these days can attend theater in Toronto (Canada), book presentations in Australia and India or vigils and demonstrations in the United States, with the common goal of commemorating the massacres of 1983.

 "Some wonder why these events are remembered ritually every year every July.
-I think the only reason is to make sure that something like this never happens again, "he told Efe by telephone the Minister of National Integration, Dew Gunasekara.
+I think the only reason is to make sure that something like this never happens again, "he told Efe by telephone National Integration Minister, Dew Gunasekara.

 Sinhalese (majority) and Tamils had been locked in sporadic ethnic clashes since the 1970s, but definitely violence erupted in July 1983, the "Black July", with the arrival in Colombo of the bodies of 15 soldiers ambushed by the guerrillas Tamil (LTTE).

 "The soldiers were brought at once and people reacted with anger at the funeral.
 Furthermore, the Government took six days to call for calm, the silence encouraged the violent "comments from Colombo Gunasekara.